 - Shin Splints - poor footwear, including thongs, can lead to shin splints.
 Osteopaths treat the soft tissues as well as the joints to help with this condition

-- Heel or foot pain - Osteopaths can help with pain from conditions such as plantar fasciitis, ankle sprain or heal spurs
+- Heel or foot pain - Osteopaths can help with pain from conditions such as plantar fasciitis, ankle sprain or heel spurs

 - Pregnancy and Post Natal Care - your osteopath can help prevent or manage a wide range of pre and post-natal conditions, either solely or in conjunction with other health care practitioners.